Skip to main content

 Customer notes

-When creating the field, choose between the Plain text - single line and Plain text - multi line options:
+When creating the field, choose between the Plain text - Single-line and Plain text - Multi-line options:

 Your choice will depend on how much information you need to obtain, and it's a good idea to remind customers not to include any sensitive information.

-How the Plain text - multi line option would appear to customers during checkout:
+How the Plain text - Multi-line option would appear to customers during checkout:

 Attendee details section of the checkout, highlighted a booking form field names 'Additional details' where bookers can enter 'free text'.